iszczesniak/cpp/memory/index.md

 ## Materialization

+Materialization is just creation of a datum according to a recepie (a description) that defines:

+* the type of data to create,

+* the arguments for the creation.

+Such a recepie are:

+* `std::string()`: type `std::string`, no arguments,

+* `int()` is really `int(0)`: type `int`, argument `0`,

+* `1` is really `int(1)`, type `int`, argument `1`,

+* `std::string("Hello")`, type `std::string`, argument `"Hello"`.

+Prior to C++17, such a recepie always created a temporary (a temporary object).
+A temporary was created and then destroyed, all part of the evaluation of an expression.
+Since C++17 these recepies are called **prvalue** expressions, or prvalues in short.
+We'll look into the expression categories later, but we stick to the term **prvalue**.

-Materialization is just creation, i.e., calling a constructor.
-As shown in the example below, returning a temporary is the most important use case of the temporary materialization.
+A prvalue creates a datum, and it differs from a variable initilization in that we don't give it a name.
+As shown in the example below, returning by value is the most important use case of the materialization, when the expression of the return instruction is such a recepie (a prvalue).
+A prvalue is the name of category of an expression,

 It's the materialization of a temporary (a temporary object), and not a materialization that is temporary.

 ```cpp
 {% include_relative materialization1.cc %}